Age 7 to 9

 - Usually used by children in the third grade

 What's New and Different for Age 7-9

 If you have used Moving Beyond the Page in the younger age levels, you will notice that we have changed the format of our curriculum at the Age 7-9 level and higher.
 In the lower age levels, the science, social studies, and language arts curricula were fully integrated into a single lesson.
-Now that children are able to read chapter books, the language arts lessons are provided separately in the form of literature units.
+Now that children are able to read chapter books, the language arts, science, and social studies lessons are provided separately.
+In language arts, this takes the form of literature units.
 This enables your child to learn all of his language arts content in an engaging format that centers around interesting stories and characters.
-We do continue to tie the subjects together thematically, however.
+We continue to tie in science and social studies, but instead of doing this within each lesson, we do it thematically.
 When children study weather in science, they will be reading a book that shows the impact of weather on a family.
 When they are studying sound, they will read a biography of Helen Keller, learning what life is like without sound.
 As in the lower levels, the math content is not integrated thematically with the other units, but it is still presented in a project-based format that integrates interesting and creative books throughout the curriculum.